ladjs/mongoose/README.md

 })();
 ```

-Note that instances of this class `Mongoose` only have the method `connect` and `disconnect`.
+Note that instances of this class `Mongoose` only have the method `createConnection`.
 It is not 1:1 with `mongoose` normal singleton.

 You should use [@ladjs/graceful][lad-graceful] to manage process SIGHUP and graceful exits.